 Kampungs are estimated to host a quarter of Jakarta's population (McCarthy, 2003).
 They are relatively high-quality, with fairly permanent structures and access to basic amenities.
-According to our survey, most residents (75%) are owners, but only 25% report having a formal title.8 This reflects the segmentation of Indonesian land markets: a formal one with well-defined property rights, originally established by the colonial administration in Dutch settlements, and an informal one that follows local customary law (adat).
+According to our survey, most residents (75%) are owners, but only 25% report having a formal title.7 This reflects the segmentation of Indonesian land markets: a formal one with well-defined property rights, originally established by the colonial administration in Dutch settlements (Harari and Wong, 2024), and an informal one that follows local customary law (adat).

 Redeveloping kampungs into formal neighborhoods is complex (Leitner and Sheppard, 2018).
 Formally registering titles entails significant transaction costs, including high fees (8.5%), challenges in verifying tenure status and resolving disputes, and delays due to backlogged courts.
-Redevelopment also requires thorny negotiations involving developers, residents, government officials, and middlemen.
-Local governments fear political backlash from slum clearance, as residents contend that they are not compensated adequately, if at all.9 In addition, assembling many contiguous land parcels in dense kampungs entails holdout problems (Brooks and Lutz, 2016).
+Redevelopment also requires negotiations involving developers, residents, government officials, and